talmeym/regurgitator-extensions-json/README.md

 }
 ```

-namespaces for an xpath-processor can also be declared as a object property of the processor:
+namespaces for an xpath-processor can also be declared as an object property of the processor:

 ```json
 {